DiegoTorresGon/DiegOS/readme.md

 - VGA Frame Buffer driver,
 - Wrapper around Frame Buffer to create a standard println! macro interface,
 - Error handling mechanisms and debugging tools,
-- Memory Safety enforced by Rust, which saves from classical developing erros,
+- Memory Safety enforced by Rust, which saves from classical developing errors,
 - Automatic build process using GNU Make.

 ## Installation:

 In order to successfully build this project you must have the following software on your machine:

-	GNU Binutils package for building rustup and custom target architecture compilation.
+	GNU Binutils package for nasm and ld linker.
 		Version: I used 2.4
 	rustup:
 		Insllation on https://doc.rust-lang.org/book/ch01-01-installation.html